Mickey42302/JavaEditionDevTools/README.md

 • /debugconfig (**Warning:** This command will softlock the game if it is not used properly!)

+## Sub-commands

+The following sub-commands are available on both singleplayer and multiplayer:

+• /test export <test>

+• /test exportclosest

+• /test exportthese

+• /test exportthat

 ## F3 Key Binds

 This mod also re-enables the developer F3 key binds.
 To see a list of them in game, you can use the F3 + F7 key bind I added.